Premature Labour and Birth

 • Between 32 and 37 weeks: moderate to late preterm

-Most premature babies will need some form of additional care, depending on how early they are born.
+Most premature babies need additional care, depending on how early they are born.
 All premature babies should be born in a consultant-led unit with an appropriate Neonatal Service.

-Babies born before 28 weeks, or with complex health needs, may need to be transferred to another hospital such as Leicester or Coventry with a Level 3 Neonatal Unit.
+Babies born before 28 weeks or with complex health needs may need a hospital with a Level 3 Neonatal Intensive Care Unit, such as Leicester or Coventry.

 You should call Labour Ward if you are before 37 weeks and you have any signs of labour, including: